dunstad/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```FIX_NEARSIGHT``` This gear corrects nearsightedness.
 - ```FLOTATION``` Prevents the player from drowning in deep water.
 Also prevents diving underwater.
 - ```FRAGILE``` This gear is less resistant to damage than normal.
+- ```HEATED``` This gear generates its own heat to warm you based on its power_draw.
+Helps speed up cold blooded characters.
 - ```HELMET_COMPAT``` Items that are not SKINTIGHT or OVERSIZE but can be worn with a helmet.
 - ```HOOD``` Allow this clothing to conditionally cover the head, for additional warmth or water protection., if the player's head isn't encumbered
 - ```HYGROMETER``` This gear is equipped with an accurate hygrometer (which is used to measure humidity).